Trump delays tariffs on Chinese cellphones, laptops, toys; markets jump | MarketScreener

 The tariff delay, combined with renewed talks with China, suggest Trump may be willing to compromise.

-In a sign the administration may be expecting something in return, Trump tweeted on Tuesday: "As usual, China said they were going to be buying “big” from our great American Farmers.
+In a sign the administration may be expecting something in return, Trump tweeted on Tuesday: "As usual, China said they were going to be buying 'big' from our great American Farmers.
 So far they have not done what they said.
 Maybe this will be different!"
 Trump tweeted.

 Trump's tariff delay comes amid growing concerns about a global economic slowdown.
 Goldman Sachs said on Sunday fears of the U.S.-China trade war leading to a recession were increasing and Goldman no longer expects a trade deal between the two countries before the 2020 U.S. presidential election.